bcgov/iamp-mq-component/README.md

 # Configuration

+## Direct access

-Create an XML file named **mq-component.xml** in your classpath (i.e. /src/main/resources), and copy the following example:
+If there is direct access to the MQ server, create an XML file named **mq-component.xml** in your classpath (i.e. /src/main/resources), and copy the following example:

     <?xml version="1.0" encoding="UTF-8"?>
     <beans xmlns="http://www.springframework.org/schema/beans"